CONSUMER PROPOSAL

 • Partial repayment of your debts, interest-free;

-• Only one payment per month to the authorized insolvency trustee (IAS).
+• Only one payment per month to the licensed insolvency trustee (LIT).

 • Reduced impact on your credit score file.
-The note on your credit rating file is erased 3 years after full execution of your consumer proposal.
+The note on your credit file is erased 3 years after the full execution of your consumer proposal.

 File a Consumer Proposal

-Roy & Associés can help you with a consumer proposal.
-At M. Roy & Associates, we treat our customers with dignity by recommending debt relief solutions tailored to their situation.
+M. Roy & Associés can help you with a consumer proposal.
+At M. Roy & Associés, we treat our customers with dignity by recommending debt relief solutions tailored to their personal financial situation.

-We can help you find a solution to debt.
+We can help you find a solution.
 Contact us today at our toll-free number 1-877-352-6661 or online by filling out the form for a free, confidential consultation.

 Scroll to Top